-26) DISPUTES
+19) DISPUTES

-The exclusive manner for the Contractor to assert any claim, grievance, dispute or demand against AHCCCS shall be in accordance with Title 9 A.A.C.
+The exclusive manner for the Contractor to assert any claim, grievance, dispute or demand against AHCCCSA shall be in accordance with Title 9 A.A.C.
 Chapter 34, Article 4.
-Pending the final resolution of any disputes involving this contract, the Contractor shall proceed with performance of this contract in accordance with AHCCCS' instructions, unless AHCCCS specifically, in writing, requests termination or a temporary suspension of performance.
+Pending the final resolution of any disputes involving this contract, the Contractor shall proceed with performance of this contract in accordance with AHCCCSA's instructions, unless AHCCCSA specifically, in writing, requests termination or a temporary suspension of performance.

-27) RIGHT TO INSPECT PLANT OR PLACE OF BUSINESS
+20) RIGHT TO INSPECT PLANT OR PLACE OF BUSINESS